Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: Conclusions

 \section{Conclusions}

-In this work, we investigated the problem of perturbing the weights of the transition matrix of a homogeneous, discrete-time Markov chain in order to reduce its Kemeny's constant and improving its circulation properties.
+In this work, we investigated the problem of perturbing the entries of the transition matrix of a homogeneous, discrete-time Markov chain in order to reduce its Kemeny's constant, thus improving its circulation properties.
 While the general formulation of this problem is inherently non-convex and does not admit systematic solution methods, we identified a tractable special case by imposing reversibility of the underlying Markov chain.
 This additional structure renders the minimization of the Kemeny's constant a convex problem, making it amenable to the use of optimization techniques.

-We proposed two complementary approaches to address this problem.
-The first is based on constrained optimization via an IPM, while the second uses tools from Riemannian optimization.
-Both formulations were analyzed theoretically and adapted into algorithmic strategies designed to exploit the underlying structure of the problem.
-Numerical experiments demonstrated that the proposed methods are effective in practice, while the IPM solution is effective in handling sparse cases, as well as situations where elements of the modification pattern are naturally zeroed, it struggles to satisfy machine-precision constraints---specifically the reversibility condition and, henceforth, the preservation of the stationary distribution.
-In contrast, the Riemannian approach demonstrates greater robustness in preserving these structural properties.
+We proposed two complementary approaches: one based on constrained optimization via an IPM, and the other on Riemannian optimization.
+Both were analyzed theoretically and translated into algorithms exploiting the problem's structure.
+Numerical experiments show that while the IPM handles sparse cases and naturally zeroed pattern elements effectively, it may struggle to satisfy machine-precision constraints, particularly reversibility and preservation of the stationary distribution.
+In contrast, the Riemannian approach is more robust in maintaining these structural properties.

-Several avenues remain open for future research.
-Studying connections with related optimization problems in spectral graph theory and stochastic processes could yield further insights and broaden the applicability of the proposed framework.
-In addition, an important direction for future work is the development of a second-order geometry on the newly introduced manifolds.
-Such a construction would enable the use of second-order methods, potentially improving convergence rates.
+Several directions remain for future work, including connections to related optimization problems in spectral graph theory and stochastic processes, as well as the development of a second-order geometry on the proposed manifolds to enable faster methods.

+\bmhead{Acknowledgements} We thank the anonymous referees for their valuable comments and suggestions, which helped improve the quality of this paper.